bbdev18/practical_arabic_grammer/index.md

 - Get familiar with identifying types of words
 - Get familiar with some basic grammar concepts

+# Note to teacher

+The general principles for the first 8 ayat have been covered.
+But it is recommended to continue this approach for the next 30 ayat before doing the next lesson so that students get practice identifying enough words and get examples of pronouns.

+# Lesson 2 - The Key To Identifying Words - Pronouns

 ## Grammar Rules So Far...

 ### Ism Primary Signs